Hand Woven Rattan Caning History

 From King Tutankhamun, we can learn how ancient the art of weaving caning is.
 King Tutankhamun was thought to sleep when he traveled on a portable daybed that looks like the forerunner to our modern-day camping bed.

 British archaeologist Howard Carter entered King Tut’s tomb in 1922.
-The tomb was so packed with treasures that one artifact that many people set aside with the King’s daybed.
+The tomb was so packed with treasures that one artifact that many people set aside was the King’s daybed.

 Carter found several pieces of furniture in the tomb, which included five regular beds.
 But also found a smaller amount of furniture that was thought to be a daybed or camping bed as it sat lower to the ground.

-A unique feature of this bed was that the bed was also folded up into three parts or a Z kind of shape.
+A unique feature of this bed was that it was also folded up into three parts or a Z-kind of shape.
 The Z shape would have allowed the bed to be transported easily while also giving a comfortable bed for King Tut to sleep on.

 Carter must have been intrigued by the bed as he sketched it out over 100 years ago.
 Since then, the bed was pretty much forgotten.